Seir Kieran GAA: The 1981 campaign

 On the other side of the draw, Wexford had also advanced, to the first Leinster Final without the Cats since 1961.
-Eugene Coughlan was handed the number 3 jersey for Offaly – seven years would go by before any other player would wear it in the Senior Hurling Championship – while Damien Martin resumed as first-choice goalkeeper.
+Eugene Coughlan was handed the number 3 jersey for Offaly, while Damien Martin remained the first-choice goalkeeper.
 One of the key duels was Coughlan versus the Wexford full forward, Tony Doran.
 Early on in the match, amidst a thicket of hurleys that swung on an incoming Wexford ball, Doran went down with a badly gashed forehead and had to be substituted.
-However, this remained a hum-dinger throughout, as twice Offaly were getting on top and twice Wexford hauled it back.
-Despite Colm Doran finding the net, from a long-range free two minutes from time, it was Offaly's calmness and self-belief that won out.
-Damien Martin pucked to Pádraig Horan in midfield, who sent sweetly to Johnny Flaherty and over the bar, to make it 3-12 to 2-13 at the long whistle.
+Twice Offaly took the lead and twice Wexford brought the game back level.
+Despite Colm Doran finding the net from a long-range free two minutes from time, Damien Martin pucked to Pádraig Horan in midfield, who sent it to Johnny Flaherty and over the bar, to make it 3-12 to 2-13 at full-time.

-The Leinster Champions won direct passage to the All Ireland Final, played on 6 September 1981.
-The opposition were defending champions Galway, who had overcome Munster champions Limerick in the Semi-final (following a replay).
+The Leinster Champions won direct passage to the All-Ireland final, played on 6 September 1981.
+The opposition were defending champions Galway, who had overcome Munster champions Limerick in the semi-final (following a replay).
 The official attendance of 71,384 (the highest in 18 years) saw Offaly win their first Senior Hurling Title.
-Galway made the play for long spells, and the Offaly defence absorbed huge pressure.
-Eugene Coughlan at full back kept John Connolly scoreless, and it was the same for Joe Connolly when he was switched to full forward.
-Pat Fleury likewise neutralised Bernie Forde, to round out a flawless campaign in which none of Fleury's direct opponents scored at all.
+Galway made the play for long spells, and the Offaly defense absorbed pressure.
+Eugene Coughlan at full-back kept John Connolly scoreless, and it was the same for Joe Connolly when he was switched to full forward.
+Pat Fleury likewise neutralised Bernie Forde, to round out a campaign in which none of Fleury's direct opponents scored at all.